WORLD NEWS SCHEDULE AT 0600 GMT/2 AM ET

 BEIJING - China removes presidential term limits from its constitution, giving President Xi Jinping the right to remain in office indefinitely and confirming his status as the country’s most powerful leader since Mao Zedong died more than 40 years ago.
 (CHINA-PARLIAMENT/ (UPDATE 3, PIX, TV), moved, by Ben Blanchard and Christian Shepherd, 880 words)

-N.Korea seen “cautious” in announcing stance over upcoming summits -Seoul
+N.Korea seen“cautious” in announcing stance over upcoming summits -Seoul

 SEOUL - North Korea’s silence on its upcoming summits with the United States and South Korea is likely due to caution over organising its stance regarding the meetings, South Korea’s Ministry of Unification says.
 (NORTHKOREA-MISSILES/SOUTHKOREA-MINISTRY (UPDATE 1), by Christine Kim, 345 words)